 Results.
-The schedulability results that were obtained on four-, six-, and eight-processor systems are shown in insets (a)-(c) of Fig. 10, respectively.
-In these figures, the x-axis denotes U{sum} and the y-axis denotes the fraction of generated task sets that were successfully schedulable with bounded response times.
-Each curve plots the fraction of the generated parallel task sets the corresponding approach successfully scheduled, as a function of U{sum} .
+The schedulability results that were obtained on four-, six-, and eight-processor systems with different degrees of intra-task parallelism are shown in Figures 13-21, respectively.
+In these figures, the x-axis denotes $U{sum}$ and each curve plots the fraction of the generated parallel task sets the corresponding approach successfully scheduled, as a function of $U{sum}$ .
 As seen, our analysis can provide reasonable schedulability.
-For example, on four processors, all parallel task sets have bounded response times until U{sum} reaches 3.0 and more than 40% of the task sets still have bounded response times when U{sum} reaches 3.3.
-Moreover, the optimization algorithm is able to effectively improve schedulability, especially when the processor count is large.
-For example, on eight processors, the optimization algorithm can improve schedulability by more than 100% in many cases (e.g., when $U{sum} = 4.0$).
-Such improvements tend to increase with increasing processor count.
-This is because when m becomes larger, it is easier to increase Qby applying the optimization algorithm, which is intuitive according to the definition of Q. Note that, when schedulability drops significantly, it does so at an integral values of U{sum} .
-For example, as seen in Fig. 10(a), when U{sum} reaches 3.0, schedulability drops from 100% to less than 50% under Original.
-This is because when U{sum} reaches 3.0, by Def.
-7, U may also equal 3.0 since some parallel tasks very likely have utilization greater than 1.0.
+For example, as shown in Figure 13, on four processors with low parallelism, all parallel task sets have bounded response times until $U{sum}$ reaches 3.0 and more than 40% of the task sets still have bounded response times when $U{sum}$ reaches 3.3.
+Moreover, the optimization algorithm is able to effectively improve schedulability, especially when the processor count is large or the intra-task parallelism is high.
+For example, as illustrated in Figure 21, on eight processors with random parallelism, the optimization algorithm can improve schedulability by more than 400% in many cases (e.g., when $U{sum} = 3.0$ ).
+Such improvements tend to increase with increasing processor count or increasing parallelism.
+This is because when m becomes larger or the number of threads per segment increases, it is easier to increase Q by applying the optimization algorithm, which is intuitive according to the definition of Q. Note that, when schedulability drops significantly, it does so at an integral values of $U{sum}$ .
+For example, as seen in Figure 13, when $U{sum}$ reaches 3.0, schedulability drops from 100% to less than 50% under Original.
+This is because when $U{sum}$ reaches 3.0, by Definition 7, U may also equal 3.0 since some parallel tasks very likely have utilization greater than 1.0.
 Thus, Q has to be 4.0 instead of 3.0 (when the utilization is below 3.0) in order for the utilization constraint Q > U to hold; this obviously makes this constraint much more severe.

-Fig. 11 shows the computed response time bounds using Theorem 1 under Original and Optimization.
+Figures 22-24 show the computed response time bounds using Theorem 1 under Original and Optimization.
 To better illustrate the magnitude of the response time bounds, we plot relative response time bounds.
 A task's relative response time bound is given by the ratio of its response time bound divided by its period.
-The data in Fig. 11 shows average relative response time bounds obtained by considering all tasks in certain selected task sets.
-Such task sets were selected by considering values of U{sum} for which 100% schedulability can be ensured, which guarantees all such task sets valid response time bounds.
-For example, on four processors, we calculated the average relative response time bound over task sets whose utilizations are within [0.1, 3) (all such task sets are schedulable and thus have valid response time bounds).
-As seen in
+The data in Figure 13 shows average relative response time bounds obtained by considering all tasks in certain selected task sets.
+Such task sets were selected by considering values of $U{sum}$ for which 100% schedulability can be ensured, which guarantees all such task sets valid response time bounds.
+For example, on four processors, we calculated the average relative response time bound over task sets whose utilizations are within [0.1,3) (all such task sets are schedulable and thus have valid response time bounds).
+As seen in the figure, our analysis can achieve reasonable response time bounds.
+For example, as shown in Figure 22, on four processors with low parallelism, the average relative response time bound is around nine.
+The benefit of the optimization algorithm is apparent.
+For example, as illustrated in Figure 23, on eight processors with high parallelism, we can reduce the average relative response time bound from around 33 to less than 18.
+This is because applying the optimization algorithm only increases Q and does not change other values in the response time bound expression shown in Theorem 1.